 3. Verify the deploy options, then click Deploy.
 The package is deployed.

-Deploy a Chef Package Using cURL
+Deploy a Chef Package Using Knife

-To deploy a cookbook using Knife, run:
+To deploy a cookbook using Knife:

-knife artifactory share <cookbook-name> [CATEGORY]
+knife artifactory share <cookbook-name> <CATEGORY>

 Where:

-• <cookbook-name>: This is a placeholder for the name of your cookbook.
+• <cookbook-name>: The name of your cookbook.

 knife artifactory share nginx "Web Servers"